How To Remove Mildew from Outdoor Furniture Cushions

 Mould and mildew can grow anywhere but are prone to growing and thriving on moist surfaces.
 So, it’s almost inevitable that your outdoor cushions will be subjected to mildew and mould at a point in time if you’re living in a humid or rainy location.

 You can identify whether your patio cushions have been infested with mould, mildew, or both, by knowing their fundamental physical properties.

 Mould is a surface fungus that is primarily green or black in appearance.
 However, it can also appear as blue, yellow, or green stains or discolouration.
 It may be slimy in nature and can almost appear velvety or fuzzy.
 Mould also has a dirty and musty smell to it.

 Similarly, mildew is also a fungal infestation.
 However, it appears in the form of patches that are either grey, yellow, or white.
 Mildew is powdery or fluffy in texture.

 It's relatively simple to prevent mould and mildew from growing on your outdoor furniture cushions.
 You can easily do it by following the given tips:

 - Let your patio cushions air dry and catch some sunlight.

 - Regularly clean and maintain your outdoor furniture and cushions.

-Even after preventative measures, it’s not impossible for mould and mildew to infest your outdoor furniture cushions, like those in your garden or patio.
+Even after preventative measures, it’s not impossible for mould and mildew to infest your outdoor furniture cushions and we've written a comprehensive guide to cleaning outdoor furniture cushions too. like those in your garden or patio.
 So, now you may be concerned about your outdoor furniture and may be asking something like, “how do you get black mould out of garden furniture cushions?”